The Key findings from Datto’s Annual Global State of the Channel Ransomware Report

 This comes as no surprise, as 2020 has seen a surge in cyber-attacks.
 Cyber criminals have taken advantage of many employees moving to remote working.
 The increase has targeted some businesses with multiple phishing email campaigns per day, hiding ransomware within them, through malicious links or attachments.

-However, there were indicators that MSPs and SMBs were prioritising battling ransomware in the last 12 months.
+However, this ransomware report indicates that MSPs and SMBs were prioritising battling ransomware in the last 12 months.
 This could be seen in the overall number of ransomware attacks declining slightly from 2019.
 An increase of 50% in SMB security budgets, combined with the use of security measures like two-factor authentication (TFA) point to a wider increase in security awareness.

 Businesses of all sizes must prepare their front line of defence: their employees.
 Today, companies must provide regular and mandatory cyber-security training to ensure all employees can spot and avoid potential attacks.